Your baby’s first Christmas is a very special occasion. And it is sooo much fun to make it special by preparing and shopping away just a little bit!

 Instead (or in addition), go for a Christmas pajama or bodysuit!
 Your baby will be more comfortable and still super cute for the family pictures!

-If your baby is teething, generally just drooling or spitting up a lot or maybe has started with solid baby food, and Christmas bib will be perfect for the family dinner and it will add to the Christmas feeling around the house.
+If your baby is teething, generally just drooling or spitting up a lot, or maybe has started with solid baby food, a Christmas bib will be perfect for the family dinner, and it will add to the Christmas feeling around the house.

 Christmas Stockings For Baby (Too)